After the Event

 - Many times following a disaster, residents will report alleged price gouging and/or fraud.
 Once a state of emergency is declared it is illegal to raise prices for essential goods to a level which grossly exceeds the average prices charged for these same goods in the 30-day period prior to the state of emergency.

-- Broward County conducts a survey each year during hurricane season for the purpose of determining baseline pricing of essential commodities (including building supplies).
-This information is then used by the agency investigating allegations of price gouging.
+- Broward County conducts a survey each year during hurricane season for the purpose of determining average pricing of essential commodities (including building supplies).
+This information may be utilized by the agency investigating allegations of price gouging.
 View Survey.

 - If you feel you have been cheated, document the incident and report it as soon as possible to: